 Improving the living and health conditions of poor families in Vietnam

-Clean water is an invaluable resource and is becoming scarce.
-The proportion of people lacking clean water is increasing, whether in urban or rural areas.
-Clean water is becoming ever more necessary because water plays a very important role in human life.
-In rural areas, especially in remote areas, the proportion of people access to clean water to use for daily life is less, while the local water source is gradually polluted due to the pollution; agricultural, industrial wastes and even bad habits of the people.
+Clean water is an invaluable resource – and it is becoming increasingly scarce.
+The proportion of people lacking clean water is increasing, both in urban or rural areas.
+Local water sources are gradually being polluted due to agricultural and industrial wastes and bad habits.

-Recognizing the importance of the problem, Caritas Vietnam, in collaboration with diocesan Caritas and parishes, has implemented a project to install a pure water filter system for the community.
-It aims to raise people awareness in protecting water resources and helping people to avoid diseases caused by polluted water sources.
-This project has been implemented since 2011 with support from many partners such as Catholic Relief Service (CRS), Porticus, CHARIS, Rhein Donau Stiftung (RDS) and many other benefactors.
-Particularly RDS (an NGO in Germany) from 2014 to the present has helped Caritas Vietnam to get 20 pure water systems for parishes in the Dioceses.
-The project has undergone two phases, the period 2014-2016 and the period 2018-2019.
+Recognizing the magnitude of this problem, Caritas Vietnam, in collaboration with Caritas dioceses and parishes, has implemented a project to install community water filter systems.
+The project aims to raise awareness about protecting water resources and to help people avoid diseases caused by polluted water sources.
+This project has been implemented since 2011 with support from many partners, including Catholic Relief Services (CRS), Porticus, CHARIS, Rhein Donau Stiftung (RDS) and many other benefactors.
+Since 2014 RDS, a German NGO, has helped Caritas Vietnam to install 20 pure water systems.
+The project has been divided between two phases, the first from 2014 through 2016, and the second in 2018 and 2019.

-The purpose of the project is to contribute and improving the quality of life of poor people in rural areas through the provision of clean water.
+The purpose of this project is to improve the quality of life of poor people in rural areas through the provision of clean water.

 The project is aimed at poor people in rural communities, where clean water resources are scarce.